repository-preservation/lcmap-spark/README.md

 ## Open questions [WIP]
 * does Python and Miniconda belong in this image or a derivative
 * does Clojure belong in this image or a derivative

+## Certs for Mesos Authentication [WIP]
+* must be located on host machine and mounted as filesystem into image */certs/mesos.crt
+*/certs/mesos.key
+*/certs/TrustedRoot.crt